kirklong/ASTR_6000_Workshop/README.md

 ## Step 6: Profit!

 This concludes our "fun" tutorial on Git/GitHub/code collaboration basics.
 There's a lot more to learn, but hopefully this is a good starting place and you now feel more comfortable with this sort of thing!
 A final point on something we didn't practice &mdash; what if you want to undo your changes?
 Sometimes (okay, most of the time) things unexpectedly break and you may want to go back to an earlier version of your code.
 That's the power of git!
 You can always revert to a previous commit and undo breaking changes, and here's a [nice resource](https://medium.com/coder-nomad/how-to-reset-your-git-branch-to-a-previous-commit-both-local-and-remote-55e0351dca2b) on what to do when things break.
+Finally, here's a [nice resource](https://github.com/grandcircusco/cheatsheets/blob/master/git-commands-cheat-sheet.md#:~:text=Git%20Commands%20Cheat%20Sheet%201%20Upload%20a%20new,commands.%20Only%20do%20this%20once%20per%20project.%20) of command git commands and what they do that I often refer back to.